Mental Health & Wellness

 Are you taking the counselor’s suggestions?
 Trying out new things takes both practice and time.
 Change does not come overnight and can take a fair amount of effort.
 If these things are still not helpful it may be that you need a more structured level of care than NCSSM can provide.
 In such a case, every effort will be made to help the student find an appropriate off-campus referral.
 Parents/guardians and students may sign a release for exchange of information so that the off-campus referral and NCSSM counselor may work together to provide support to the student.

-Can someone be sent home from NCSSM for mental illness?
+Can someone be sent home from NCSSM for mental health reasons?

 Reasonable efforts are always made to accommodate the emotional and learning differences of students.
 In other words, if a student is feeling depressed, there may be things that can be done on campus and in the classroom before considering other alternatives.
 If a student’s emotional or learning differences cannot be reasonably accommodated, or a student clearly needs a more restrictive level of care, meetings are held with the student, parents/guardians, NCSSM counselors and Vice Chancellor for Student Life to determine what resources inside and outside of NCSSM need to be put into place.
 In some cases it may not be in the student’s best interest to remain at NCSSM.
 These decisions are made with input from the student, the counselors, parents/guardians and the Vice Chancellor for Student Life.
 NCSSM cares about students well-being and their ability to function safely and independently in both the academic and residential components of the school.